Traffic-Alpha/Sensing-Communication4Smart-City/docs/pubs.md

 ### 2024

+- Q. Wu, X. Ma, J. Sui and M.O.
+Pun, "DF4LCZ: A SAM-Empowered Data Fusion Framework for Scene-Level Local Climate Zone Classification", accepted for publication in the IEEE Transactions on Geoscience and Remote Sensing, June 2024.
 - M. Wang, X. Xiong, Y. Kan, C. Xu and M.O.
 Pun, "UniTSA: Universal Reinforcement Learning-based Traffic Signal Control Framework for V2X", accepted for publication in the IEEE Transactions on Vehicular Technology, May 2024.
 - Y. Wen, X. Ma, X. Zhang and M.O.
 Pun, "GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature-Guided DDPM," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-16, 2024, Art no. 5404416, doi: 10.1109/TGRS.2024.3381752.
 - X. Xiu, X. Ma, M.O.
 Pun and M. Liu, "AMBNet: Adaptive Multi-feature Balanced Network for Multimodal Remote Sensing Semantic Segmentation”, the APSIPA Transactions on Signal and Information Processing,  vol. 13, no. 3, April 2024.